 \section{Proofs}

-We gather in this sections the proofs of all the theorems and propositions stated in previous sections.
-To ease notation, throughout these proofs we write $\betae$ instead of $\betaL$.
+In this section, we gather the proofs of all the theorems and propositions stated in previous sections.
+For ease of notation, we write $\betae$ instead of $\betaL$ throughout these proofs.
 In the sequel, we denote by $\sign(x)$ the sub-differential of the function $x\mapsto |x|$, that is

 \begin{proof}[Proof of Theorem~\ref{thm1}] We first use the Karush-Kuhn-Tucker conditions to infer that

 This implies that for every vector $\barbbeta\in\mr^p$

 Subtracting the first relation from the second one, we get